pmcmorris/advent/README.md

-# advent
+# Advent of Code

-Advent of Code
+This repo contains files related to fiddling with Advent of code problems.